SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning

 \section{Simulation Results}

-In this section, we present simulations on three continuous-control environments, whose details are provided in Appendix~\ref{appendix:env}.
-The full set of hyperparameters is shown in Appendix~\ref{appendix:para}. {Results for \texttt{Pendulum-v1} are shown below; the other environments \texttt{BipedalWalker-v3} and \texttt{Ant-v5} is reported in Appendix~\ref{appendix:result-BipedalWalker}-\ref{appendix:result-Ant}.} All curves and tables report results averaged over 10 random seeds.
+In this section, we present simulations on three continuous-control environments, with details provided in Appendix~\ref{appendix:env}.
+The full set of hyperparameters is shown in Appendix~\ref{appendix:para}.
+Results for {Pendulum-v1} are shown below; the other environments {BipedalWalker-v3} and {Ant-v5} are reported in Appendix~\ref{appendix:result-BipedalWalker} and \ref{appendix:result-Ant}.
+Besides, the additional results are shown in Appendix~\ref{appendix:add_res}, including high-noise robustness tests, computational cost, and memory footprint analyses based on RKHS dictionary size.
+All curves and tables report results averaged over 10 random seeds.

 We evaluate the efficiency, stability, and interpretability of RSA2C.
-For \textit{efficiency}, we conduct ablations and report the overhead as FLOPs and per-update runtime.
+For \textit{efficiency}, we conduct ablations and report the overhead as FLOPs and runtime-to-solution.
 For \textit{stability}, we evaluate robustness to state perturbations by injecting zero-mean noise with varying covariance into the states.
-For \textit{interpretability}, we track the RKHS--SHAP score computed from the \textit{Value Critic} by beeswarm and heatmap plots to examine how attribution routing affects learning stability and efficiency.
+For \textit{interpretability}, we track the RKHS-SHAP computed from the \textit{Value Critic} by beeswarm and heatmap plots to show how attribution affects learning stability and efficiency.

-{ To verify the theoretical non-asymptotic rate, we additionally design a discounted linear–quadratic regulator~(LQR) benchmark based on a linearized inverted pendulum, for which the optimal value function admits a closed-form solution via the discrete-time algebraic Riccati equation.
-In this LQR setting we can explicitly compute the cost gap $J(\pi^\star)-J(\pi)$ along training, and thus empirically examine the convergence behaviour of our non-asymptotic rate, as illustrated in Appendix~\ref{appendix:gap}.}
+To verify the theoretical results, we additionally design a discounted linear-quadratic regulator~(LQR) benchmark based on a linearized inverted pendulum, for which the optimal value function admits a closed-form solution via the discrete-time algebraic Riccati equation.
+In this LQR setting, we can explicitly compute the cost gap $J(\pi^\star)-J(\pi)$ along training, and thus empirically examine the convergence behaviour of our convergence rate, as presented in Appendix~\ref{appendix:gap}.

-\textbf{Evaluation on Efficiency.} We conduct the ablation study including two variants (RSA2C-KME and RSA2C-CME), RSA2C without RKHS--SHAP (Advanced AC), and traditional AC under RKHS~\citep{lever2015modelling} (RKHS-AC).
-As shown in Figure~\ref{fig:compare}, RSA2C demonstrates super performance and more stable convergence on \texttt{Pendulum-v1} under SHAP assistance.
-Compared with the Advanced AC and RKHS-AC, the final average returns of RSA2C-CME and RSA2C-KME improve by approximately 47.6\% and 49.2\%, respectively.
-Notably, RSA2C-KME achieves faster convergence but exhibits larger fluctuations, whereas RSA2C-CME converges more smoothly. {Figure~\ref{fig:compare_NN} further compares RSA2C with standard deep RL algorithms, including soft Actor-Critic (SAC)~\citep{haarnoja2018soft} and proximal policy optimization (PPO)~\citep{schulman2017proximal}.
-Despite not relying on deep neural networks, both RSA2C-KME and RSA2C-CME demonstrate competitive returns on \texttt{Pendulum-v1}.
-SAC reaches a relatively high initial return but quickly saturates, and PPO exhibits slower improvement and larger fluctuations.}